Artificial Intelligence is a quickly evolving technological advancement aimed to offer security and convenience.

 It allows expenses management to become active and preventative rather than a purely reactive process - identifying issues before they’re allowed to become resource sapping problems.

-It would be able to ‘learn’ the specific workings of a company, the typical spending patterns, and behaviors of employees in various roles.
+It would be able to ‘learn’ the specific workings of a company, the typical spending patterns, and behaviours of employees in various roles.
 It could identify those traits that are most commonly displayed by employees who falsify or exaggerate claims.

 It opens up the intriguing possibility of being able to identify potential expenses fraud before it happened.
-It would provide finance teams with a heat map of an organization, identifying the ‘hot’ and ‘cold’ risk areas.
+It would provide finance teams with a heat map of an organisation, identifying the ‘hot’ and ‘cold’ risk areas.

 Where the risks are highest, actions could be taken to deal with any underlying problems and to ensure that compliance procedures are robust enough to cope with the threat.

 So AI offers up some exciting possibilities for the future of expenses management and unlocks the potential to move the focus to prevention rather than cure.
-But just like any tool, this kind of system will only be as good as the finance professionals who use them.
+But just like any tool, this kind of systems will only be as good as the finance professionals who use them.